 I was also surprised that Snoop and I have many of the same items in our pantries: soy sauce, honey, cans of tuna, hot sauce, and ketchup.
 Snoop says the ketchup must be Heinz, and I agree.
 Heinz is the best ketchup, and being that it originated in my hometown, Snoop's won more brownie points with me.

 Speaking of brownies, this cookbook is filled with recipes that the whole family will enjoy, like his Bow Wow Brownies and Ice Cream (barring you omit any green stuff from the brownies and keep the gin out of the juice).

 Some of Snoop's other family-friendly recipes include: Mack and cheese, Baby Got Back Ribs, Spaghetti de la Hood, and he even has a recipe for Fried Bologna Sandwiches (which I grew-up eating too).

 Not only does Snoop give us a peek at the staples in his fridge and his pantry, but he also gives a list of his favorite restaurants, his favorite cereals and munchies, and his suggested playlist to cook by.

-Another reason I like this book is because Snoop gives measurements in standard measuring cups and in grams.
+Another reason I like this book is that Snoop gives measurements in standard measuring cups and in grams.
 It's no surprise that Snoop likes to measure things in grams but it shows he's a real boss C to the -double O -K.

-My friend dipped the chicken in a dry mix of flour, cornmeal, cayenne pepper, baking powder, pepper and salt, dipped it in buttermilk, and got to frying.
+My friend dipped the chicken in a dry mix of flour, cornmeal, cayenne pepper, baking powder, pepper, and salt, dipped it in buttermilk, and got to frying.